 Section 9.
 The Treasurer shall be the person who is primarily responsible for the finances of the Organization.
 The Treasurer shall have access to all financial accounts owned by the Organization and shall manage the relationship with all financial institutions where such accounts are held.
 The Treasurer shall prepare and sign checks as authorized by the Board of Directors or the President, with the President’s authority to independently have checks issued being limited to $2,500.
 Signatures of either the President or Treasurer will be required on all checks.
 The Treasurer shall keep an accurate account of all receipts and disbursements of the Organization.
 The Treasurer shall, at all Board of Directors’ meetings, report on the financial transactions since the previous meeting.
 The Treasurer shall make a full report at the membership meetings whenever requested by the President or Board of Directors to do so.
 An independent financial review shall be held prior to the departure from office of each current treasurer and at least once every two years.

 Section 10.
 The Officers shall also be responsible for the governance of the Organization.
-This includes scheduling meetings of the Board; periodically reviewing and proposing updates to these Bylaws; strategic planning; drafting and reviewing job descriptions and other policy documents of the Organization; and ensuring the occurrence of the annual Organization filings .
+This includes scheduling meetings of the Board; periodically reviewing and proposing updates to these Bylaws; strategic planning; drafting and reviewing job descriptions and other policy documents of the Organization; and ensuring the occurrence of the annual Organization filings.
+Specific filings: file with the Minnesota Secretary of State (approximately in October) and federally with the IRS (IRS Form 990-N filed in December).

 Article VI – Board of Directors